Cinemagraphe

 "In the year 1900, there lived a chorus boy named Stanley Snodgrass, who worked his way up from the gutter... only to discover that he had a round trip ticket."

-Stanley Snodgrass (Bob Hope) is convinced he belongs on the theater stage, an ambition he gets from his mother (Zamah Cunningham) who has groomed him for stardom despite the objections of her husband (Millard Mitchell) and also despite a complete lack of demonstrable ability in the son.
+The backbone of the tale is that Stanley Snodgrass (Bob Hope) is convinced he belongs on the theater stage, an ambition he gets from his mother (Zamah Cunningham) who has groomed him for stardom despite the objections of her husband (Millard Mitchell) and also despite an apparent complete lack of ability in the son.

-Amid the hub-bub of the stage swirling with bodies, Arlene Dahl and Tony Martin are center stage and singing, but we soon spot a certain chorus boy on the sidelines starting to malfunction, stepping out of time to everyone else and then not hitting his marks on the stage, finally gumming up the production completely and sending the star actress falling from a high perch during the song climax.
+Amid the hub-bub of the stage swirling with bodies, Arlene Dahl and Tony Martin are in the center singing, but we soon spot a certain chorus boy on the sidelines starting to malfunction, stepping out of time to everyone else and then not hitting his marks on the stage, finally gumming up the production completely and sending the star actress falling from a high perch to the stage during the song climax.

-The malfunctioning chorus boy is of course our star Bog Hope.
-Though he gets fired and thrown out of the theatre into the falling snow, he is soon integrated back into the workings of the stage because a maniac killer (Robert Strauss) has escaped prison and will be targeting for murder whoever is the boyfriend of Irene Baily (Arlene Dahl) the stage actress and singer that the murderer is obsessed with.
-Therefore, her actual boyfriend (Tony Martin) gets out of the way and stage producer Harry Fraser (Fred Clark) elevates the rehired and unsuspecting chorus boy Bob Hope into a starring role so that he will be the probable victim instead of the expensive and popular leading man.
-By this point this satire of gay-90's musicals has modulated strictly into Bog Hope comedy-land.
+The malfunctioning chorus boy is of course our star Bob Hope.
+Though he gets fired and thrown out of the theatre into the falling snow, he is soon integrated back into the production because a maniac killer (Robert Strauss) has escaped prison, and because he is pathologically obsessed with Irene Baily (Arlene Dahl) and claims he will murder whoever is her boyfriend, the actual boyfriend (Tony Martin) gets out of the way and stage producer Harry Fraser (Fred Clark) elevates the rehired and unsuspecting chorus boy Bob Hope into a starring role, a decoy to protect the expensive and popular leading man.

-There are a lot of musical numbers featuring many chorus girls in costumes meant for exploitation via the sharp Technicolor, and though the eight songs (by Jay Livingston for the music and Ray Evans are for the lyrics) are not our main reason for the film, some of the touches are given nice showcases, such as the dancer Inesita doing a mock-flemenco piece for the song It's Torment before Hope and Dahl take over singing the lyrics, ending with Hope careening around the stage and falling off into a kettle drum in the orchestra pit (which reminded me of a similar disaster on stage in the "Academy Awards" sequence from Naked Gun 33 1/3 released 1994).
-Because of Hope's character's lack of stage talent the cast resorts to writing Hope's lines on their hands, backs and anything else that's handy because he is constantly forgetting his lines.
-For a funny portrayal of the backstage functioning of a stage production, Here Come the Girls provides plenty of anecdotes.
+Here Come the Girls uses sharp Technicolor for the many musical productions, and though the eight songs (by Jay Livingston for the music and Ray Evans are for the lyrics) are not our main reason for the film, some of the tunes are given nice showcases, such as the dancer Inesita doing a mock-flemenco piece for the song It's Torment before Hope and Dahl take over singing the lyrics, ending with Hope careening around the stage and falling off into a kettle drum in the orchestra pit (which reminded me of a similar disaster on stage in the "Academy Awards" sequence from Naked Gun 33 1/3 released 1994).

-Here Come the Girls is a Bog Hope picture in just about every sense, produced by Hope Enterprises for Paramount, has the requisite Bing Crosby joke, and features Hope through most of the story, though Fred Clark, Tony Martin and Arlene Dahl get some time to be on their own with the camera.
+Here Come the Girls is a Bob Hope picture in just about every sense, produced by Hope Enterprises for Paramount, has the requisite Bing Crosby joke, and features Hope through most of the story, although Fred Clark, Tony Martin and Arlene Dahl also get some time to be on their own with the camera.

-The only truly mystifying element of the tale is how unbelievable Rosemary Clooney (as Daisy Crockett, who belts out what seems to me to be the music centerpiece of the film "Be my baby, Ali Baba") is shown to us as not just a singer but she is also inexplicably Hope's character's long-suffering girlfriend.
+The truly mystifying element of the tale is how unbelievable Rosemary Clooney (as Daisy Crockett) is shown to us as inexplicably Hope's character's long-suffering girlfriend.
 She weathers his ego-saturated obnoxiousness without registering a normal reaction to it at all, a completely broken link to reality that is probably necessary for a Bob Hope character to survive the full runtime of a movie like this and is, intended or not, hilarious or cloying depending on your point of view.

 Related: